Customization

 Rename

-This procedure uses the same text entry as the one in Export Layers next to Name
+This procedure uses the same text entry as the one in Batch Convert or Export Layers next to Name

 , described in Adjusting Layer Names (Filenames).

-For Export Layers, this procedure performs renaming on top of the entry next to Name
+For Batch Convert and Export Layers, this procedure performs renaming on top of the entry next to Name

 .

-Additionally, this procedure allows customizing whether to rename both layers and folders (by checking Rename folders
+Additionally, this procedure allows customizing whether to rename both images/layers and folders (by checking Rename folders

 /Rename group layers